micmejia/bible-dump/AMPC/1 Thessalonians/1 Thess 4.md

 That no man transgress and overreach his brother _and_ defraud him in this matter _or_ defraud his brother in business.
-For the Lord is an avenger in all these things, as we have already warned you solemnly _and_ [^e]told you plainly.
+For the Lord is an avenger in all these things, as we have already warned you solemnly _and_ told you plainly.